banana-galaxy/csv_graphing/README.md

 - The file prefixes to look for, for each measurement type.
 Along with how to display them on the graph.
 - Whether or not you want the graph to be "interactive"

-`config.json` is a sample configuration file you can use as a template.
+`config.json`, `config2.json` and, `config3.json` are sample configuration files you can use as templates.
 By default `graphing.py` uses `config.json` as its configuration file, if you want to use something else, specify the name of the file as a command line parameter.
 For example:\
 `python3 graphing.py my_config.json`

 Several configuration files can be given as command line parameters and will be processed one by one resulting in different graphs based on the information in them.
 Example: